susanyang17/doc/dev-ref/User_Permission.md

 # Overview

-One of the most concerned issues is access control for ZSS.
+One of the most concerned issues is access control for Keikai.
 We think most enterprises have their own authorization rule.
-Therefore, ZSS doesn't have its own authorization and authentication features because one feature can't fulfill all kinds of requirements.
+Therefore, Keikai doesn't have its own authorization and authentication features because one feature can't fulfill all kinds of requirements.
 Instead, it provides 3 categories of API to help you build your own user permission